jundalisay/superb/content/en/research/indian/gita/chapter-08.md

-CHAPTER VIII
+---
+title: "What is Brahma and Karma?"
+heading: "Chapter 9 of The Bhagavad-Gita Simplified"
+date: 2022-01-31
+author: "Vyasa"
+description: ""
+image: "/covers/gita.jpg"
+linkb: "/research/indian/gita/chapter-07"
+linkbtext: "Chapter 7"
+linkf: "/research/indian/gita/chapter-09"
+linkftext: "Chapter 9"
+icon: "/flags/in.png"
+---

 Arjuna.

 Who is that BRAHMA?

-What that Soul of Souls,
+What that Soul of Souls, the ADHYATMAN?

-The ADHYATMAN?
-What, Thou Best of All!
-Thy work, the KARMA?
-Tell me what it is
+What is work, the KARMA?

-Thou namest ADHIBHUTA?
-What again
-Means ADHIDAIVA?
-Yea, and how it comes
+What is what you call the ADHIBHUTA?

+What is ADHIDAIVA?

-Thou canst be ADHIYAJNA in thy flesh?
+How can ADHIYAJNA be in your flesh?

-Slayer of Madhu!
-Further, make me know
-How good men find thee in the hour of death?
+How can good men find you in the hour of death?

 Krishna.

-I BRAHMA am! the One Eternal GOD,
+I am BRAHMA, the One Eternal GOD.

-And ADHYATMAN is My Being's name,
+ADHYATMAN is My Being's name, the Soul of Souls.

-The Soul of Souls!
-What goeth forth from Me,
-Causing all life to live, is KARMA called:
-And, Manifested in divided forms,
+What goes forth from Me is called KARMA.
+It causes all life to live

-I am the ADHIBHUTA, Lord of Lives;
+I am the ADHIBHUTA, Lord of Lives, manifested in divided forms.

-And ADHIDAIVA, Lord of all the Gods,
-Because I am PURUSHA, who begets.
+I am ADHIDAIVA, Lord of all the Gods, because I am PURUSHA, who begets.

-And ADHIYAJNA, Lord of Sacrifice,
-I--speaking with thee in this body here--
-Am, thou embodied one! (for all the shrines
-Flame unto Me!)
-And, at the hour of death,
+I am ADHIYAJNA, Lord of Sacrifice--speaking with thee in this body here--Am, thou embodied one! (for all the shrines Flame unto Me!)

-He that hath meditated Me alone,
-In putting off his flesh, comes forth to Me,
+At the hour of death, he who has meditated on Me alone and put off his flesh, comes forth to Me and enters into My Being.
+Do not doubt!

-Enters into My Being--doubt thou not!
-But, if he meditated otherwise
-At hour of death, in putting off the flesh,
-He goes to what he looked for, Kunti's Son!
+But, if he meditated otherwise at hour of death, in putting off the flesh, he goes to what he looked for.

-Because the Soul is fashioned to its like.
+This is because the Soul is fashioned to its like.

-Have Me, then, in thy heart always! and fight!
+So have Me in your heart always, and fight!

 Thou too, when heart and mind are fixed on Me,
 Shalt surely come to Me!
 All come who cleave
 With never-wavering will of firmest faith,